ethz-adrl/control-toolbox/README.md

 The CT was designed with the following features in mind:

  - **Systems and dynamics**:
-	- intuitive modelling of systems governed by ordinary differential- or difference equations.
+	- intuitive modelling of systems governed by ordinary differential or difference equations.

  - **Trajectory optimization, optimal control and (nonlinear) model predictive control**:
     - intuitive modelling of cost functions and constraints